-A toilet paper may end up absorbing the water content from your CM and hence change its consistency.
+A toilet paper may end up absorbing the water content from your cervical mucus and hence change its consistency.
 To avoid such a possibility.
-You may simple insert one or two fingers in your vagina, and ‘swab’ your cervix with your fingers.
+You may simply insert one or two fingers in your vagina, and ‘swab’ your cervix with your fingers.

 Things like consistency, texture, and elasticity can be better assessed with your bare fingers than with tissue papers.

-The composition, consistency, colour and at times even the smell of CM are all governed by the level of the four primary hormones that affect and control the menstrual cycle, viz.
-FSH, LH, oestrogen, and progesterone.
-A careful balance between the levels of these hormones will govern the amount and quality of CM produced during the menstrual cycle.
+The composition, consistency, colour and at times, even the smell of cervical mucus are all governed by the level of the four primary hormones that affect and control the menstrual cycle, viz.
+FSH, LH, estrogen, and progesterone.
+A careful balance between the levels of these hormones will govern the amount and quality of cervical mucus produced during the menstrual cycle.

-As explained previously, the quantity and type of CM produced by a your body depends on which stage of the menstrual cycle you are in.
+As explained previously, the quantity and type of cervical mucus produced by your body depend on which stage of the menstrual cycle you are in.
 This is a natural and healthy process, and there is nothing to worry about.
-However, several other factors are known to affect the quality of CM.
+However, several other factors are known to affect the quality of cervical mucus.
 Let us try and understand what can cause changes to cervical mucus.

 Different contraceptives work in different ways.
 The most common ones – oral contraceptives – work by preventing ovulation.
 However, a lot of women may be unaware that contraceptives are also effective because they increase the amount and thickness of the cervical mucus being produced.
 Women on contraceptives typically produce thick mucus which acts as a barrier and prevents sperms from swimming through it and reaching the uterus.

 Many a time, due to reasons like weight gain, stress, etc. a woman might experience hormonal imbalance.
 There are a lot of things that go wrong because of hormonal imbalance in the body.
 One of the effects is a change in the cervical mucus.